garsua/aiida-gollum/docs/plugins/gollum.rst

 transmission and ``od_ef``, ``od_M``, ``od_m``, ``td_ef``, ``td_M`` and
 ``td_m`` for the down open channels and transmission, respectively.

-The 'warnings' list contains program warnings which do not stop the execution of Gollum.
-The 'errors' list contains the last line of the output file when the execution stops for errors or for external reasons.
+The ``warnings`` list contains program warnings which do not stop the execution of Gollum.
+The ``errors`` list contains the last line of the output file when the execution stops for errors or for external reasons.

 * **output_array** :py:class:`ArrayData <aiida.orm.data.array.ArrayData>`